My attempt at a book jacket summary:

 Diana’s life is soon upturned by a lost enchanted manuscript, a community of witches, daemons, and vampires, and a dangerous romance with tall, dark academic who also happens to be a 1,500-year-old vampire.

 I recently decided to dive back into Deborah Harkness’ All Souls Trilogy for the third time, having read them twice when the first and last books were released several years ago.
-Now that the trilogy is being adapted for TV, I thought it was a good time to revisit the story and revel in my excitement.
+Now that A Discovery of Witches is being adapted for TV, I thought it was a good time to revisit the story and revel in my excitement.
 This time around I decided to purchase the Audible version of the books so I can listen in the car or while I’m doing design work.
 As much as I love a traditional paper book, I’ve been able to move through more of my reading list this year than any other by incorporating a few great audiobooks into my life.

 I’ve done my best to not go into too much detail, but forgive me if there is a [SPOILER] or two.